awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 11. Choose **Save.**

 12. Test your Lambda function.
 Pass in the JSON data that contains the date to query ("date": "2021-02-01").
-Once successful, you see XML that is returned.
+Once successful, you see XML that contains the data queried from the database.

 ![AWS Tracking Application](images/testfunction3.png)